sammyCHY/devops_project/Introduction-to-Continuous-Integration-and-Continuous-Deployment/Introduction-to-CICD.md

     - Understanding of version control concepts.
     - Familiarity with basic Git operations like clone, commit, push, and pull.
     - A GitHub account and knowledge of repository management on GitHub.

+2. Understanding of Basic Programming Concepts:

+    - Fundamental programming knowledge, preferably in JavaScript, as the example project uses Node.js.

+    - Basic understanding of how web applications work.

+3. Familiarity with Node.js and npm:

+    - Basic knowledge of Node.js and npm (Node package manager).

+    - Ability to set up a simple Node.js project and install dependencies using npm.

+4. Text Editor or IDE:

+    - A text editor or Integrated Development Environment (IDE) like visual studio Code, Atom, Sublime Text or any preferred editor for writing and editing code.

+5. Local Development Environment:

+    - Node.js and npm installed on the local machine.

+    - Access to the command line or terminal.

+6. Internet Connection:

+    - Stable Internet connection to access GitHub and potentially other online resources or documentation.

+7. Basic Understanding of CI/CD Concepts (Optional but Helpful):

+    - General awareness of Continuous Integration and Continuous Deployment concepts.

+    - This can be part of the learning in the course, but prior knowledge is beneficial.

+### Lesson 1: Understanding Continuous Integration and Continuous Deployment

+## Objectives:

+1. Define CI/CD and understand its benefits.

+2. Get familiar with the CI/CD Pipeline.

+## Lesson Details: